mnbbrown/mnbbrown.github.io/src/content/2021-01-23-pizza-dough.markdown

 Toppings were great.
 Bases/dough is still a little "bready".
 I think this is maybe caused by either a. oven too hot (hence burning without the interior having time to cook) b. hydration or salt content percentage not quite right.

 ![The final product](../images/pizza/final_23012021.png "The final product")

+## Feb 1 2021

+For 4 pizzas...
+This time I used the ratios and timings from https://github.com/hendricius/pizza-dough.

+Dough was cold-proofed for 48 hours instead of 24 hours.
+Also, I accidently covered the pre-proofed dough in oil.. this meant the dough tasted better (longer proofing time) but had a weird crisp and colour (because of the oil).
+So..
+1 step forward..
+1 step backward.

+### Toppings

+- Margherita
+- French salami, mozerrella, rocket
+- Prawn, Garlic and Chill
+- Mushroom, caramelised onion